SUTD-3DC/eve/README.md

 # NLP and STT
-The project aims to use Google Speech with wit.ai but currently it uses wit.ai for full STT and NLP.
+The project aims to use Google Speech with wit.ai for STT and NLP.

 # Features
-Clock.
-Displays the hourly weather until the end of day for a country.
+Clock - Displays the hourly weather until the end of day for a country.
+Video - Plays a Youtube Video
+Weather - Shows the current weather